 So, a few days after Holi when most of the Goan villages are busy celebrating the colorful Shigmotsava, I headed southwards to see Shisha Ranni – the unique festival of Mallikarjuna in Canacona.

 A small door like construction, with a performance stage in front in pristine white, welcomed us to Shristhal.
 This is where we had to take off our shoes and walk barefoot.
 Thankfully, there was a carpet laid out, though even with that I returned home with severely burnt feet.

 We walked past this for 200 meters or so to reach the main Mallikarjuna temple of Shristhal.
 Since it was a festival day, there were vendors lined along the way selling various things.
 Tribal men in their minimalist attire were arranging sugarcanes for their juice stalls.

-Simple yet beautiful arch in white with red border welcomed us into the premises.
+A simple yet beautiful arch in white with a red border welcomed us into the premises.

 History of Mallikarjuna Temple at Canacona

 The name Mallikarjuna comes from a legend from Mahabharata.
 An asura named Malla was fighting the Pandava Arjuna.
 Shiva took the shape of a hunter and helped Arjuna kill Malla, hence earning the name – Mallikarjuna.